-A Jordanian national, Muthanna resides in Amman with his wife and two sons.
+A Jordanian national, Muthanna resides in Minneapolis with his wife and two sons.

 Roy Ramez Moussalli is the founder and executive director of the Syrian Society for Social Development, a Syria-based, non-profit, non-governmental organization established in 2009 to focus on disadvantaged youth and communities displaced by conflict.